|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 This B-25 impacted a forested area causing an impact near Mimia (Mimai, Mimias) to the southeast of Myola near the Kokoda Gap in the Owen Stanley Range.
 Likely, this bomber was flying from southeast to northeast when it crashed, based on the debris filed.
 Also, ordnance was likely aboard when it impacted and the explosion caused an impact crater.

-1) During 1961, while a U.S. Army team was involved in a major search effort in the area of C-47 "The Flying Dutchman" 41-18564 and B-17E Flying Fortress 41-2505 both crashed on Mount Obree.
-During their investigation, this crash site was visited and incorrectly identified as a "B-26 Marauder", despite the fact the wreckage included a three bladed propeller.
+1) During 1961, while a U.S. Army team was involved in a major search effort in the area of C-47 "The Flying Dutchman" 41-18564 and B-17E Flying Fortress 41-2505 crashed on Mount Obree.
+During their investigation, this crash site was visited and incorrectly identified as a "B-26 Marauder", despite the fact a three bladed propeller was found at the site.

-During the 1980s, PNG Museum modern history curator Bruce Hoy recommended this crash site for further investigation by US Army CILHI based on the fact that the 1961 report contained conflicting information; a 3-bladed propeller and the mention that the aircraft was that of a B-26, an aircraft type with four bladed propellers.
+During the 1980s, PNG Museum modern history curator Bruce Hoy recommended this crash site for further investigation by U.S. Army Central Identification Laboratory Hawaii (CILHI) based on the fact that the 1961 report contained conflicting information; a 3-bladed propeller and the mention that the aircraft was that of a B-26, an aircraft type with four bladed propellers.
 Based on Bruce Hoy's reputation and insistence this crash site was slated for further investigation.

 3) Between May 13-16 1991 another US Army CILHI team led by Captain Bill Hudson, Dr. Miller, Sgt Robinson, Sgt Torix with PNG Museum modern history curator Bruce Hoy visited the B-25 crash site and continued investigations.
 During this mission, the impact crater was drained and a skirmish line search was conducted down the slope towards the nearby creek.
 Bruce Hoy found a small section of wing with "Fitted Ship #84" written in grease pencil or crayon, likely at the factory.
 On May 16, 1991 at 2:32pm the B-25 crash site was "closed" and the team departed by helicopter the next day.